HaitaiNg/Education/GoRuck/README.md

 #### Assembly
 1. Drill four holes in one of the EMT conduit pipes (2 holes in the top, 2 holes below it).
-The holes at the top and bottom must directly  align with each other such that the Steel eye bolts can pierce completely thru the EMT conduit and you can install the washer on the opposite end.
-There should be a 34.8inch+ distance (max limit is 3ft) between the top 2 holes and the bottom 2 holes.
-See picture below for clarification.
+The holes at the top and bottom must directly  align with each other such that the steel eye bolts can pierce completely thru the EMT conduit and you can install the washer on the opposite end.
+There should be a 34.8inch+ distance (max limit is 3ft (36inches)) between the top 2 holes and the bottom 2 holes.

 <img src="Photos/pole2.jpg" width=“376” height="869">

-2. Insert the Steel eye bolts and washer.
-Attach the Stainless Steel Spring Lake to the top eye bolt and bottom eye bolt.
+2. Insert the steel eye bolts and washer.
+Attach the stainless steel spring lake to the top eye bolt and bottom eye bolt.

 <img src="Photos/pole1.jpg" width=“376” height="869">

-3. Attach the Electric Metallic Set Screw to the opposite side of the top.
+3. Attach the electric metallic set screw to the opposite side of the top.
 This will serve as the connector to additional EMT conduit pipes.

 <img src="Photos/poleEndZoom.jpg" width=“376” height="869">